rackerlabs/technical-blog/_posts/2013-03-20-using-a-custom-kernel-with-cloud-servers.markdown

 You can find an iso built with the exact steps above [here](https://86fbf08e343b5d5dc177-be6096dd7b17231f28632d8c229287b5.ssl.cf2.rackcdn.com/rax_mini_10.04.iso).

-The instructions were based on [Debian documentation](http://wiki.debian.org/DebianInstaller/Modify/CustomKernel), modified slightly for use on Ubuntu.
-If you need to run on your own custom kernel image (we used kernel images in the Ubuntu repo) then those instructions are likely to be more helpful.
+The instructions were based on [Debian documentation](http://wiki.debian.org/DebianInstaller/Modify/CustomKernel), modified slightly for use on the Ubuntu operating system.
+If you need to run on your own custom kernel image then those instructions are likely to be more helpful.

 ## Notes on choice of netboot image